 Denzel’s turn as dirty cop Alonzo Harris set the screen on fire and watched it burn, but it lacked the transformative ‘oomph’ of other performances in this category.
-Like Bridges, you could also argue that Washington coasts on his natural charisma in order to bring Harris to life, but unlike Bridges there’s enough fire to make you take notice.
+You could argue that Washington coasts on his natural charisma in order to bring Harris to life, but there’s enough fire to make you take notice.
 Still, Denzel Washington coasting on charisma is a great deal better than a lot of other performances out there.
-Some may argue that he shouldn’t have won over Russell Crowe in A Beautiful Mind–and if I’m being honest, Crowe’s performance in that movie would have made it to sixth place in this ranking–but I’m actually OK with the way things turned out.
+Some may argue that he shouldn’t have won over Russell Crowe in A Beautiful Mind.
 I had a hard time choosing between the two performances back then, and I have the same difficulty today.
 In the end, the Academy chose Washington, so here we are.

-Should have won in 2001: it’s a tough call between Crowe and Washington, but like I said: I’m okay with the way things turned out.
+Should have won in 2001: it’s a tough call between Crowe and Washington, and I would go with Crowe.

 For the second decade in a row, you’re going to think I’m nuts for not giving Daniel Day-Lewis the top spot.
 I know.
 I know.
 I’m the worst.
 His performance as Daniel Plainview, a sociopathic oil man, is towering.
 Staggering.
 Near-legendary in pop culture at this point for belatedly inspiring thousands of “I drink your milkshake” memes.
 So how can I deny him again?
 Well, on a second viewing, Daniel Plainview’s sociopathic bluster feels less authentic, although it is absolutely spellbinding.
 Day-Lewis is nothing short of incredible, but at no point do I feel like I’m watching a real person.
 We never get to see into the deep, dark, black, milkshake-filled heart of Daniel Plainview.